 Skip to content

-Vectorization: Contour Lines, Buildings, Trees, and Power Lines
+Vectorization: Contour Lines, Buildings, Trees, Power Lines, and More

-Lidarvisor automatically extracts real-world features from your point cloud — building outlines, contour lines, individual trees, road surfaces, power line cables — and delivers them as clean, ready-to-use vector files for CAD and GIS.
+Lidarvisor automatically extracts real-world features from your point cloud — building outlines, contour lines, terrain breaklines, individual trees, wooded areas, road and railway lines, bridges, water bodies, power line cables — and delivers them as clean, ready-to-use vector files for CAD and GIS.
+It can even fetch property boundaries from national open-data cadastres to give your survey legal context.

 All vector outputs from Lidarvisor are available in three formats: